“The righteous are concerned for the rights of the poor. The wicked do not understand such concern.”

 Sometimes Wealth Justifies Selfishness

 The wicked seem to think that wealth sanitizes or justifies evil.
 Let me explain.
-In the text, the wicked and the righteous are considering the poor.
-Both the righteous and the wicked, themselves, are not poor.
+In this proverb, the wicked and the righteous are both considering the poor.
+Neither the righteous nor the wicked themselves, are poor.
 The righteous want to help the poor.
-The wicked don’t care about the poor.
-They think, “All’s well when I’m well.”
-The poor themselves are at fault and their rights would all be resolved if they were rich.
+The wicked don’t care.
+They think, “All’s well, when I’m well.”
+The poor themselves are at fault, and all their problems would be solved, if they were rich.
 The wicked see poverty as a problem to be solved simply with wealth.
-They think that the possession of wealth itself compensates for injustices.
+They think their possession of wealth itself compensates for their injustice.

 Translation: poor, wicked (nouns)